FaizaM07/SWE-4302-OOP-ii-HMS/README.md

 # Hospital Management System

-Welcome to the XYZ Hospital Management System, a console-based application using c# for managing appointments, patients, doctors, and more!
+Welcome to the MedAll Hospital Management System, a console-based application using c# for managing appointments, patients, doctors, and more!

 ## Overview